Ibrahim-Benkhedda/Meta-Quest-2-Sentiment-and-Topic-Analysis/README.md

-Here, it looks like the customers are talking about the VR headset specifically. all of these reviews mentions that there are some issues with the battery life, the charging the time and the don't seem to like the idea of using a Facebook (Meta) account in order to use the headset.
-They also seem to not like the strap that comes with headset.
+Here, it looks like the customers are talking about the VR headset specifically They seem to not like the strap that comes with headset.

 ```python